samuraraujo/Sonda/README.md

 Below, we give an example of use of Sonda.
 In this example, we try to find candidate matches for the class SideEffect from Sider dataset on DBPedia dataset.

 	ruby sonda.rb -s http://www4.wiwiss.fu-berlin.de/sider/sparql -t http://dbpedia.org/sparql -c http://www4.wiwiss.fu-berlin.de/sider/resource/sider/side_effects

+In the current implementation, the target endpoint must be a Virtuoso Openlink Server, because we use specific sparql extension implemented by Virtuoso.
+You can modify the queries in the file target.rb to generalize Sonda to any Sparql Engine.